Ships That Fight Underground: Legal Battle

-After a protracted period of negotiations, Little Orbit initiated legal action against Descendent Studios on January 16 2020, accusing the studio of breach of contract, negligent representation, fraud, and trade libel seeking damages to be determined at trial from the studio as well as declaratory relief giving Little Orbit ownership of all intellectual property related to the project.
+After a protracted period of negotiations, Little Orbit initiated legal action against Descendent Studios on January 16, 2020, accusing the studio of breach of contract, negligent representation, fraud, and trade libel seeking damages to be determined at trial from the studio as well as declaratory relief giving Little Orbit ownership of all intellectual property related to the project.
 On February 24, Little Orbit posted a message through their GamersFirst website stating that development on the game had been halted by the studio, that Kickstarter funds could not be refunded to backers, and that preorders made with Little Orbit were being refunded.
 In response to their claims, Descendent Studios filed a countersuit on February 28 alleging that Little Orbit had materially breached the development agreement by failing to market the game as agreed, changing the scope of the project without providing additional time or funding to achieve these new requirements, failing to develop and furnish Descendent with the API Little Orbit wished them to integrate their game with, failing to pay third party vendors, requiring the studio to change engines mid-project, demanding extensive redesigns of the user interface on at least four separate occasions, adding new platforms which required extensive modifications to existing work to support, and failing to furnish the studio with financial records relating to expenses paid toward the project by the publisher, as well as statements relating to pre-sales of the game.
-Descendent's countersuit claimed that development had been halted as a result of Little Orbit's failure to pay monies required by an addendum to the development agreement which the parties agreed to in November of 2018 beyond the first required payment.
+Descendent's countersuit claimed that development had been halted as a result of Little Orbit's failure to pay monies required by an addendum to the development agreement which the parties agreed to in November 2018 beyond the first required payment.